rox-architecture/rox-poc1-automatica-workflow/README.md

 - **Provider (`provider/`)**:
     - Manages the creation and registration of data assets within its EDC.
     - Defines usage policies and contract definitions that govern access to these assets.
+    - Supports two types of asset creation:
-    - Interacts with an Object Storage system (like S3) where the actual data resides.
+        - **S3-based assets**: Interacts with Object Storage systems (like S3) where the actual data resides.
+        - **HTTP-based AASX assets**: Registers assets that point to HTTP-accessible resources (like AAS files).
 - **Consumer (`consumer/`)**:
     - Queries the Provider's EDC catalog to discover available data assets.
     - Initiates and manages contract negotiations for desired assets.